thomasvochten/talks/README.md

 ## 🧑‍💻 About this repository

 This is where I publish the public resources for my talks and workshops, such as slides, sample code, and other resources.
+This repository contains materials from 2022 onwards - contact me if you need older stuff.

 ## ⌚ Recently added